PRICING YOUR PROPERTY

 - Ensures that other agents will show the home

-most your property can sell for and how to obtain that price.
+We'll give you our best opinion on the what your property can sell for and how to obtain it.

 How to Set a List Price for Your Home

 Setting the list price for your home involves evaluating various market conditions and financial factors.
 During this phase of the home selling process, your REALTOR® will help you set your list price based on: